FTC says Bezos, Jassy must testify in probe of Amazon Prime

 In a petition to the FTC filed last month, the company objected to the subpoenas to Bezos and Jassy, saying the agency “has identified no legitimate reason for needing their testimony when it can obtain the same information, and more, from other witnesses and documents.”
 Amazon said the FTC was hounding Bezos, Jassy and the other executives, calling the information demanded in the subpoenas “overly broad and burdensome.”

-The company said it has cooperated with FTC staff to provide relevant information, offering up some 37,000 pages of documents.

-The investigation has widened to include at least five other Amazon-owned subscription programs: Audible, Amazon Music, Kindle Unlimited, Subscribe & Save, and an unidentified third-party program not offered by Amazon.
+The investigation has widened to include at least four other Amazon-owned subscription programs: Audible, Amazon Music, Kindle Unlimited and Subscribe & Save, as well as an unidentified third-party program not offered by Amazon.
 The regulators have asked the company to identify the number of consumers who were enrolled in the programs without giving their consent, among other customer information.

 With an estimated 150 million U.S. subscribers, Amazon Prime is a key source of revenue, as well as a wealth of customer data, for the company, which runs an e-commerce empire and ventures in cloud computing, personal “smart” tech and beyond.
 Amazon Prime costs $139 a year.
 The service added a coveted feature this year by obtaining exclusive video rights to the NFL’s “Thursday Night Football.”